liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/04-registration.markdown

     server is running, it should connect to LCS in about one minute.
 If your server isn't running, it connects to LCS on startup.

 7. Celebrate!
-Your @product@ server is registered in LCS.
+Your @sharepoint@ server is registered in LCS.
 If for some reason it isn't, see the
     [LCS troubleshooting article](/docs/7-2/deploy/-/knowledge_base/d/troubleshooting-your-lcs-connection).